Share this article

 Let’s Solve together.
 Join the movement today.

-Participants in the 2017 Challenges Coalition Working Group brainstorm on Youth, Skills, & the Workforce of the Future during Solve at MIT, May 17, 2018.
-(Photo by Adam Schultz / MIT Solve)
+Participants in the 2017 Challenge Coalition Working Group brainstorm on Youth, Skills, & the Workforce of the Future during Solve at MIT, May 17, 2018.
+(Photo: Adam Schultz / MIT Solve)